Reference · Terminal

 Hooks

 Put hooks in .claude/settings.json.
-They run as shell commands with CLAUDE_TOOL_NAME, CLAUDE_TOOL_INPUT, and (for PostToolUse) CLAUDE_TOOL_RESULT in the environment:
+They run as shell commands with CLAUDE_TOOL_NAME, CLAUDE_TOOL_INPUT, CLAUDE_TOOL_RESULT (for PostToolUse), and CLAUDE_USER_PROMPT (for UserPromptSubmit) in the environment.
+LINGCODE_* mirrors are also set if you'd rather not depend on Claude-branded names.
+Hooks fire on every provider.

 {